 Experience the Burrup/Murujuga tour

 Each year, FARA organises a week of discovery of what is perhaps the oldest and largest rock art landscape in the world.

-FARA has been offering its annual Burrup Murujuga Rock Art Tour for nine years, giving people from all over Australia and beyond a chance to experience the unique heritage offered by this extraordinary country.
-See below some images of recent tours.
+FARA has been offering its annual Burrup Murujuga Rock Art Tour for over ten years, giving people from all over Australia and beyond a chance to experience the unique heritage offered by this extraordinary country.

 The prolific nature of the art makes it clear to all visitors that any development on Murujuga (Burrup Peninsula) cannot avoid disturbing valuable rock images.
-The looming presence of industrial development adjacent to areas of concentrated archaic faces, macropods, water life and ancient geometric patterns is a salutary experience for participants.
+The looming presence of industrial precincts adjacent to areas of concentrated archaic faces, macropods, marine life and ancient geometric patterns is a salutary experience for participants.

 A ‘day off’ is enjoyed travelling to Roebourne to learn the sad history of the white settlement of the area in general and of the old gaol in particular.
-Tourers get to wander down the street to visit two vibrant Aboriginal Art Centres.
-Get ready for a frenzy of buying of the exuberant artworks, available direct from the artists.
-Lunch and a leisurely afternoon follow at historic Cossack where we enjoy the Cossack Art Award – a highlight of WA’s regional arts calendar (provided dates of tour match).
+Tourers get to wander down the street to visit two vibrant Aboriginal Art Centres, with the opportunity to buy the exuberant artworks direct from the artists.
+Lunch and a leisurely afternoon follow at the historic Cossack village, where we enjoy the Cossack Art Award – a highlight of WA’s regional arts calendar, and another chance to buy Western Australian art.

 Evenings are a relaxed affair back at camp where you can share the excitement of the day, uncover the two degrees of separation that is WA, make new friends and demolish the great food prepared for us by the friendly team at Cross Country Tours.

 More recently we have introduced after dinner presentations by local experts, where some aspects of Murujuga are discussed in greater detail (for example, local flora).